Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Athens, Plaka, 2012

-We used to shout 'pins, label', and, in less PC and WOKE times: 't----, t---, tummy,' but I don't remember 'price tag'!
+Classic mistake!
+We used to shout to the model about his/her clothes: 'pins', 'label', and, in less PC and WOKE times: 'teeth, t---, tummy,' but I don't remember 'price tag'!

 You'll have to ask an English lady about 50yrs old to explain this one!